metio/terraform-provider-k8s/docs/data-sources/couchbase_com_couchbase_cluster_v2_manifest.md

 Required:

 - `metadata` (Attributes) Standard objects metadata.
-This is a curated version for use with Couchbase resource templates. (see [below for nested schema](#nestedatt--spec--volume_claim_templates--metadata))
+This is a curated version for use with Couchbaseresource templates. (see [below for nested schema](#nestedatt--spec--volume_claim_templates--metadata))
-- `spec` (Attributes) PersistentVolumeClaimSpec describes the common attributes of storage devices and allows a Source for provider-specific attributes (see [below for nested schema](#nestedatt--spec--volume_claim_templates--spec))
+- `spec` (Attributes) PersistentVolumeClaimSpec describes the common attributes of storage devicesand allows a Source for provider-specific attributes (see [below for nested schema](#nestedatt--spec--volume_claim_templates--spec))

 <a id="nestedatt--spec--volume_claim_templates--metadata"></a>
 ### Nested Schema for `spec.volume_claim_templates.metadata`

 Required:

 - `name` (String) Name must be unique within a namespace.
-Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
-Name is primarily intended for creation idempotence and configuration definition.
-Cannot be updated.
-More info: http://kubernetes.io/docs/user-guide/identifiers#names
+Is required when creatingresources, although some resources may allow a client to request thegeneration of an appropriate name automatically.
+Name is primarily intendedfor creation idempotence and configuration definition.
+Cannot be updated.More info: http://kubernetes.io/docs/user-guide/identifiers#names

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
-They are not queryable and should be preserved when modifying objects.
-More info: http://kubernetes.io/docs/user-guide/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource thatmay be set by external tools to store and retrieve arbitrary metadata.
+Theyare not queryable and should be preserved when modifying objects.
+Moreinfo: http://kubernetes.io/docs/user-guide/annotations
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
-May match selectors of replication controllers and services.
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
+May match selectors of replication controllersand services.
 More info: http://kubernetes.io/docs/user-guide/labels

 <a id="nestedatt--spec--volume_claim_templates--spec"></a>